 REDS GOT: Shin-Soo Choo (CLE), Jason Donald (CLE)

-Quite a bit of talent changed hands in this trade.
+Quite a bit of talent changed hands in this trade, which featured two of the same teams, and one of the same players, as the 2019 Deadline deal.
 Cleveland made out particularly well, taking advantage of Arizona's impatience with Bauer (the third overall pick in 2011) and also landing Shaw, who became a key bullpen piece for the next five seasons.
 Cincinnati only got one season of Choo before he reached free agency, but it featured a .423 OBP.
 Gregorius' tenure in the desert also was brief, as previously discussed.

 July 31, 2010: Klubot, activate

 CARDINALS GOT: Jake Westbrook (from CLE), Nick Greenwood (SD)